Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Method

 The proposed method of evaluation is the relative degree of reconstruction error between normal and abnormal data.
-The cost function $J$ used for evaluation is the sum of \emph{mean square error} (MSE), \emph{mean absolute error} (MAE), and the \emph{standard deviation} ($\sigma$) of the absolute difference matrix between input and reconstructed signals, shown here,
+The cost function $J$ used for evaluation incorporates regularization by taking the sum of three terms: \emph{mean square error} (MSE), \emph{mean absolute error} (MAE), and the \emph{standard deviation} ($\sigma$) of the difference matrix between input and reconstructed signals shown in Equation \eqref{J_eqn}.

+Now that we have described the autoencoder architecture and how it is used, we next present results that demonstrate its effectiveness in this application.